 Reducing our single-use plastic footprint

-YouGov’s global headquarters in London achieved a SUPER Bronze Certification for single-use plastic elimination and reduction.
+Two of YouGov's offices have achieved a SUPER Bronze Certification for single-use plastic elimination and reduction, including our global headquarters in London and one of our Centres of Excellence (CenX) in Bucharest.
 SUPER is a non-profit that helps businesses calculate their “Single-Use Plastic Footprint,” identifying vetted alternatives to single-use plastics.
 While we already make environmentally conscious choices in many of our office purchases, we are continuing to work with SUPER to reduce our plastic footprint in all of our physical offices.

 Remote working and business travel

 Our carbon emissions and energy use were particularly low during the Covid-19 pandemic, and we are aware that the gradual return to the office and fewer limitations on travel will inevitably increase energy and carbon expenditures.
 Our award-winning Group Working Arrangements Policy supports remote working by allowing employees to formalise a hybrid or fully-remote arrangement, and we consciously encourage public transit and low-carbon travel alternatives where business travel is necessary.